tumagonx/nwjs_docs_old/Differences-of-JavaScript-contexts.md

 ## Working around differences of contexts

-While differences of contexts are generally benefitial, sometimes they may constitute a problem in your (or some other person's) code, and a need for a workaround arises.
+While differences of contexts are generally beneficial, sometimes they may constitute a problem in your (or some other person's) code, and a need for a workaround arises.

 The most common cause for such problems is the behaviour of the `instanceof` operator in JavaScript.
 As you may [see in MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/instanceof), the operation `someValue instanceof someConstructor` tests whether an object has in its prototype chain the `prototype` property of the given constructor.
 However, if `someValue` is passed from a different JavaScript context, then it has its own line of ancestor objects, and the `someValue instanceof someConstructor` check fails inevitably.